 Marie Kondo is taking the world by a storm right now, with her Netflix series being watched all around the world.
 It seems like everyone at the moment is re-evaluating their lives and throwing out everything that doesn’t ‘spark joy‘ and of course I cannot help but participate, as I love to learn about lifestyle design and anything that contributes to self-development.

-I wrote a full review of the book (see below), so you can read all about the details of her KonMari method, but for this article, I’ll have a closer look at some of the thoughts and actions that Marie Kondo suggests in her book that apply beautifully to packing your bag or suitcase for a trip.
+I wrote a full review of the Marie Kondo book, so you can read all about the details of her KonMari method, but for this article, I’ll have a closer look at some of the thoughts and actions that Marie Kondo suggests in her book that apply beautifully to packing your bag or suitcase for a trip.
+I hope you find the tips and advice helpful!

 KONMARI FOLDING METHOD FOR TRAVEL